 Was Jesus a pacifist?

-Pacifists believe it is wrong to go to go to war, fight, own or carry weapons, or participate in any sort of violence.
+Pacifists believe it's wrong to go to war, fight, own or carry weapons, or participate in any sort of violence.
 Most pacifists have a moral or religious reason for being against violence.
-Pacifists will not participate in war because they feel it goes against their personal values and convictions.
-Jesus is our "prince of peace" (Isaiah 9:6), so does that mean He is a true pacifist who wants only peace for the world?
-Well, not necessarily.
+Pacifists won't participate in war because they feel it goes against their personal values and convictions.

 How did Jesus view weapons and the military?

-As John the Baptist was giving godly advice to different kinds of people (Luke 3:10-13), and some soldiers asked him, “What should we do?”
+As John the Baptist was giving godly advice to different kinds of people (Luke 3:10-13), some soldiers asked him, "What should we do?"
 John could have instructed them to drop their weapons and leave their posts, but he didn't.
-Instead, he told them how to be noble soldiers: “Don’t extort money and don’t accuse people falsely—be content with your pay” (Luke 3:14).
+Instead, he told them how to be noble soldiers: "Don’t extort money and don’t accuse people falsely—be content with your pay" (Luke 3:14).

 The Need for War & Peace